ucb-bar/chipyard/docs/TileLink-Diplomacy-Reference/Diplomacy-Connectors.rst

 This is the basic connection operator.
 It is the same syntax as the Chisel uni-directional connector, but it is not equivalent.
-This operator connects diplomacy node, not Chisel bundles.
+This operator connects Diplomacy nodes, not Chisel bundles.

 The basic connection operator always creates a single edge between the two nodes.